ovh/php-ovh/README.md

 require __DIR__ . '/vendor/autoload.php';
 use \Ovh\Api;

-// Api credentials can be retreived from the urls specified in the "Supported endpoints" section below.
+// Api credentials can be retrieved from the urls specified in the "Supported endpoints" section below.
 $ovh = new Api($applicationKey,
                 $applicationSecret,
                 $endpoint,